The White Buffalo (film): Critical response

 The film had only a sporadic release in various "test engagements" and was not screened for critics.

 On Metacritic the film has a weighted average score of 25 out of 100, based on 4 critics, indicating "generally unfavorable reviews".

 Gene Siskel of the Chicago Tribune gave the film 2 stars out of 4 and called it "a hunting story to be read in the broadest terms.
 Hickok, who hates Indians, and Crazy Horse, who hates white men, grow to respect each other through the film.
 Courage kills racism.
 It's a shame this theme isn't developed more.
 The script, based on a Richard Sale novel, instead takes side trips into a standard barroom shootout and a Charles Bronson reunion with an old lady friend (Kim Novak)."

 Arthur D. Murphy of Variety wrote, "Withheld for months from reviewers, 'The White Buffalo' is a turkey ...
 The trade has to wonder how a project like this gets off the ground, when the dialog is enough to invite jeers from an audience.
 The title beast looks like a hung-over carnival prize despite attempts at camouflage via hokey sound track noise, busy John Barry scoring, murky photography and fast editing."
 Gary Arnold of The Washington Post stated that the film "is destined for almost instant obscurity in domestic release, a consummation that can't come a minute too soon for director J. Lee Thompson, star Charles Bronson and everyone else in an exposed position on this fiasco."
 He thought the buffalo looked very fake and "[t]he producer under a white sheet chanting 'boogie-boogie-boogie' would have been more effective."

 Jonathan Rosenbaum of The Monthly Film Bulletin wrote, "One would have to consult Richard Sale's novel to determine whether the freakish gaps, detours and red herrings are ascribable (in whole or in part) to the original source.
 As the movie version stands, the bewildering lack of motivation for Hickok's recurring white buffalo nightmare—from which he invariably wakes blasting away with pistols in each hand—suggests, along with a lot of other inponderables, that a great deal of background exposition has either been eliminated or drastically reduced, leaving a peculiarly disassembled narrative in its wake ...
 Equally bizarre and inexact is the title beast itself—a clumsy mechanical contrivance resembling a giant shaggy toy whose roars bear an uncomfortable similarity to the sounds of a growling stomach."

+The New York Times wrote, "“One Flew Over the Cuckoo's Nest” could be interpreted as a proto‐western —a red man and a white man form an alliance against an institutionalized world.
+Indeed, Charles Bronson's “The White Buffalo” will deal with just such an alliance."

+The White Buffalo holds a 17% rating on Rotten Tomatoes based on five reviews.